 MaidSafe invented the technology that lets someone log into a decentralised network securely without requiring the involvement of a third party.
-The Alpha 2 Network is the only place in the world today that you can see this in action.
+The Shared Vault Network is the only place in the world today that you can see this in action.

 Invented by MaidSafe, this is the process by which any file to be stored in the Network is first broken into chunks, hashed, and then encrypted.
 These chunks are then themselves encrypted using the hash of another chunk from the same file.

 Ensures that the Network can scale by managing the responsibilities and locations of each node without requiring any human intervention.
 This also acts as a security measure to ensure that an attacker cannot choose their location or responsibilities.

 Ensures that a message can be sent between nodes in different Disjoint Sections.
 Each message contains signatures of the members of the Disjoint Sections and is verified using these signatures.

 Each node on the Safe Network is given an age by the Network itself.
 The node age increments every time that a node moves between Disjoint Sections, with only the most senior (Elders) entitled to vote during the PARSEC consensus algorithm.

 Dig into the detail in the RFC, and join the discussion on the forum.